 After a 30 min rest, instruct participants to perform the test a second time.

-30 second arm curl test
+30 seconds arm curl test

 NOTE: The 30 s arm curl test was carried out according to the senior fitness test manual25.

 Explain and demonstrate the test procedure and inform participants that the test should be performed as quickly as possible during a 30 s duration.